Queen wishes England team well ahead of Euro 2020 final

 “I’m not sure if he will be there at the final or not, but football is such a big part of the world and it’s nice to have that support from all different types of businesses, I guess.”

-Addressing the press conference, he said: “To see the fans on the street like they have been and to see the reception that we’ve had as we’ve pulled into the hotel here and as we was leaving St George’s Park, it has just shown us how big an occasion it is.”
+Kane has acknowledged the strength of public feeling that was behind the team and national excitement that has built throughout the tournament.

-He added: “We know how much it means to the English fans all over the country so we’re proud to be representing them and hopefully we can do them proud again tomorrow night.”
+“They’ll all be cheering us on around the country and we just can’t wait to hopefully try to win the game for them,” he said.

-Supporters lined the road and waved flags as they cheered the team bus off from the England training complex on Saturday.
+Fans lined the road and waved flags as they waved the team bus off on Saturday from the England training complex.

 A good luck message from David Baddiel, Frank Skinner and the Lightning Seeds – who are behind the anthemic Three Lions (Football’s Coming Home) – has been projected onto the white cliffs of Dover ahead of match.